ThibArg/nuxeo-storage-file-utils-checkfileisunique/README.md

 ##Build/Install
+* For easy install, go to the "Releases" tab (https://github.com/ThibArg/nuxeo-storage-file-utils-checkfileisunique/releases), download the .jar and install it in the "plugins" or "bindles" folder of "nxserver" (need to stop server/install the jar/start server.)

-Build with maven.
+* Build with maven.
 You will do the usual cd path/to/this/repository, then mvn package

 ##Important